 – Werner Erhard

 "The work comes into the world at an undetermined hour, from a still unknown, but it comes inevitably."

-Britain's Royal Navy reportedly has a practice known as the "all still."
-When something goes wrong on a ship, particularly a submarine, the captain announces an "all-still."
+Britain's Royal Navy reportedly has a practice known as the "All Still."
+When something goes wrong on a ship, particularly a submarine, the captain announces "All still."
 For three minutes, no one is allowed to move or speak.
-In effect, is the captain enforcing a null point, a state of kenoma (sensible emptiness) so he can get to the heart of the problem more quickly, without distraction?
+In effect, isn't the captain enforcing a null point, a state of kenoma (sensible emptiness) so he can get to the heart of the problem more quickly, without distraction?

 "Silence catches the mouse."

 – Thomas Fuller (1654-1734), British physician and intellectual